 We all know that music can be relaxing.
 But research suggests it can also be empowering.
 Listening to high-volume, bass-heavy songs tends to put people in a more powerful frame of mind.
-Have your child create a playlist of songs that make her feel strong and energized.
-She can listen on the way to school or between periods before a test.
+Have your child create a playlist of empowering songs that can be played on the way to school or between periods before a test.

-Of course, hearing “We Will Rock You” won’t guarantee an A. But it might give your child the confidence surge she needs to do her best.
+Of course, hearing “We Will Rock You” won’t guarantee an A. But it might give your child a helpful confidence surge.

-Researchers have found that when people make themselves “small” by slouching or crossing their arms, they actually feel less confident about the task ahead of them.
-Early studies show that the opposite may be true when they stretch out and make themselves “large.”
+When people make themselves “small” by slouching or crossing their arms, they actually feel less confident about the task ahead of them.
+Studies show that the opposite may be true when they stretch out and make themselves “large.”

-Show your child two “power poses” that she can do before school or at recess on test day.
-Have her hold her arms wide and high above her head for two minutes.
-Or sit back in a chair with her hands behind her head and feet up on a desk.
+Show your child “power poses” that can be done before school or at recess on test day.
+For example, hold your arms wide and high above your head for two minutes.
+Or sit back in a chair with your hands behind your head and your feet up on a desk.

-It’s not just superstition.
-Research suggests that carrying some kind of lucky token can actually build confidence and relieve anxiety.
-People who had their lucky charms with them performed better and set higher goals for themselves than people who didn’t.
-If your child doesn’t already have a lucky charm, you can give her one to take with her on test day.
+For some people, carrying a lucky token can actually build confidence and relieve anxiety.
+If your child doesn’t already have a lucky charm, choose one to come along to school on test day.

-Also, make sure to wish her good luck.
-Research also shows that even something that simple can make a difference in how confident she feels.
+Also, make sure to wish your child good luck.
+It sounds simple, but it can make a difference in how confident kids feel.

-Research backs it up: Success really does breed success.
-So remembering past achievements may boost your child’s confidence before she tackles a new challenge.
-Brainstorm together a list of her big and small triumphs.
-These might include scoring a goal, getting a good grade on a paper or making a new friend.
-Write them down, and encourage her to review them at bedtime the week before the test.
+can boost your child’s confidence before tackling a new challenge.
+Brainstorm together a list of both big and small triumphs.
+These might include trying out for a team, sounding out a tough word, or making a new friend.
+Write them down, and encourage your child to go over them at bedtime the week before the test.

-Even if the test doesn’t go well, recalling those successes can help her realize she has lots of other strengths.
+Even if the test doesn’t go well, recalling those successes can help your child remember other strengths.

-Your grandmother may have told you that sitting up straight improves posture.
-But research suggests it may have another benefit.
+Your grandparents may have told you that sitting up straight improves posture.
+But it may have another benefit.
 A study of college students showed that the ones who sat up straight in a job interview were more likely to believe in positive statements about themselves.

-Have your child test this theory in advance when she’s doing homework or quizzing herself.
-And on test day, remind her that sitting taller can help her believe in herself.
+Have your child test this theory in advance during homework or quiz prep.
+And on test day, remind your child that sitting taller can help increase confidence.

 Smiling is a sign of happiness.
 But researchers have found that smiling can also be an instant stress-reducer by slowing people’s heart rates during anxiety-producing situations.